rackerlabs/docs-core-infra-user-guide/cloud_interfaces/API/moreinfo_API.rst

   other users of SDKs and APIs
   at https://community.rackspace.com/.

-* Suggest and vote one improvements to SDKs and APIs at https://feedback.rackspace.com/.
+* Suggest and vote on improvements to SDKs and APIs at https://feedback.rackspace.com/.